-Spring tonic herbs are plants that help revive your body, especially after a sedentary winter of less-than-optimal eating.
+Many wild herbs that pop up in spring help revive your body, especially after a sedentary winter of eating heavier, warming foods.
 These herbs are among the first to arrive on the spring scene, and are very helpful in cleansing the body of toxins and in shedding excess water.
 They contain key vitamins, and can be a versatile and healthy addition to your diet.
 Think of it as spring cleaning for your system!

-Burdock: Used for centuries as a “blood purifier” to clear the bloodstream of toxins, burdock is a diuretic – helping the body to shed excess water.
+Used for centuries as a “blood purifier” to clear the bloodstream of toxins, burdock is a diuretic – helping the body to shed excess water.
 It has relatively strong antioxidant activity, and even has prebiotic properties that support the good bacteria in your digestive system.
 Used topically, burdock is excellent for easing skin problems.
-We've written about its uses for plugged ducts, engorgement, and iron deficiency.How can I consume these spring tonic herbs?

 There are many ways to work spring tonic herbs into your diet.
 Try consuming* them:

 - In salads

 - As a tea